- Real Estate

 make it a point to be available to answer any questions which you

-to ensure that all goes smoothly.
+to ensure everything goes smoothly.

 A house purchase is a complex legal and financial